appsparkler/study/figma/keyboard-shortcuts.md

 ## My Favourite Shortcuts
 1. Press `CTRL` while click on a component - we can see the entire hierarchy of elements and select what we need :D
 1. Hold `Option` while dragging and it will create a copy/instance of that element
+1. Hold `CTRL` while clicking something to select it (the lowest in the hierarchy)